dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-maccatalyst"

 <!-- markdownlint-disable MD029 -->
-06. In the Visual Studio 2022 for Mac toolbar, ensure that the debug target is set to **My Mac**:
+06. In the Visual Studio 2022 for Mac toolbar, ensure that the debug target is set to **My Mac (MacCatalyst)**:

     :::image type="content" source="media/first-app/vsmac/mac-debug-target.png" alt-text="Ensure the debug target is set to My Mac.":::